-But the collapse of the Mongol Empire meant that the Silk Road wasn’t so safe anymore, and didn’t carry so much trade.
+But the collapse of the Mongol Empire and the disruption of the plague meant that the Silk Road wasn’t so safe anymore, and didn’t carry so much trade.
 China was often fighting with the Uighurs to their west instead of trading with them, and Chinese merchants had a harder time getting silver, steel, sugar, wool carpets, glass, spices, and medicines than they had before.
 More Chinese traders began to sail around to India by ocean, and the emperors turned their attention to Southeast Asia instead of Central Asia.

 Eyewitness: Ancient China, by Arthur Cotterell, Alan Hills, and Geoff Brightling (2000). .